Your First 100 Customers: A Playbook for Scrappy Startups

 Run Targeted Ads

-Use the platform’s targeting tools to reach your ideal customer segment.
+Use the platform's targeting tools to reach your ideal customer segment.
 Test different headlines, formats, and offers.
-Track which combinations bring clicks, and more importantly, which ones convert.
+Track which combinations bring clicks — and more importantly, which ones convert.

 Don't scale based on impressions.
 Scale based on conversions.
 Once you find something that works, reinvest slowly and build from there.

-Partner with Micro Influencers
+Partner with Micro-Influencers

-Influencers don’t have to be celebrities.
-In fact, they’re often more effective when they aren’t.
-Micro influencers (people with small but engaged followings in specific niches) can drive early trust and traction far more effectively than polished brand campaigns.
+Influencers don't have to be celebrities.
+In fact, they're often more effective when they aren't.
+Micro-influencers — people with small but engaged followings in specific niches — can drive early trust and traction far more effectively than polished brand campaigns.

 Pay attention to what's working.
 Use each platform's analytics to track reach, engagement, clicks, and conversions.
 Don't get distracted by vanity metrics.
 Focus on signals that indicate real interest and intent.

 A/B test different messages.
 Try posting at different times.
 Vary your tone and style.
 If something flops, figure out why.
 If something performs better than expected, dig into what made it work.
-That’s how you build a feedback loop that gets smarter over time.

 Convert Followers into Customers

 Once people are paying attention, you need to give them a reason to act.
-Make sure your profile and posts point people somewhere useful usually a landing page, a signup form, or a clear CTA.
+Make sure your profile and posts point people somewhere useful — usually a landing page, a signup form, or a clear CTA.

-Don’t assume people will go looking for next steps.
+Don't assume people will go looking for next steps.
 Put it in front of them.
 Offer something tangible.
 That might be a free trial, a discount, or a deadline.
 Create urgency, but keep it honest.
-You’re not trying to trick anyone you’re giving them a nudge toward action.

 Provide Exceptional Customer Service